MetalMusings/MyOwnEtherCATDevice/README.md

 Any decent MCU can do that, it doesn't have to be a STM32F407VGT6.
 I have tested with a esp32 with success.
 Feel free to experiment with other processors.

-I learned most of what I know about EtherCAT through a number of Youtube Videos I made.
+I learned most of what I know about EtherCAT through a number of Youtube videos I made.
 There are accompanying git branches.
 For example, for video 8 you can check out the Video8 branch to get the software tree in the state at the video.
 More info on the videos, which are now more of historical interest, but also a bit of learning by following [this link](Videos.md)

+And of course, this work builds on the work of many others.
+This would not be possible without their work.
+I'm just reusing what they did and maybe expanding on it.

 Here is the start of [building instructions](Build.md)